dehesa/CodableCSV/README.md

     let rowA = try reader.readRow()
     ```

-    Parse a row at a time, till `nil` is return; or exit the scope and the reader will clean up all used memory.
+    Parse a row at a time, till `nil` is returned; or exit the scope and the reader will clean up all used memory.

     ```swift
     // Let's assume the input is: